 by Lynn S. Schwebach

-Friends who know I am on Etsy want to know if I have advice for selling art online, and this is a tough question, because after a year and a half on Etsy, I have 55 sales—for some too low of number and for others a nice, moderate number.
+Friends who know I am on Etsy want to know if I have advice for selling art online, and this is a tough question.
+After a year and a half on Etsy, I have 55 sales—for some too low of number and for others a nice, moderate number.
 So much depends on so much.

 Three tools, Handmade Seller, Etsy Rank, and Marmalead, are what I recommend to all who ask.
 I wish someone would have told me about these resources before I started, because it would have saved me from many time-consuming missteps.
-However, I will share them with you now so that you don’t waste time and energy, and perhaps you will jump right into the “Etsy is my full-time job” position.
+However, I will share them with you now so that you don’t waste time and energy.
+Perhaps you will jump right into the “Etsy is my full-time job” position.

-I reference Handmade Seller for marketing advice, SEO training, photograph instruction, bios on successful sellers and their journeys, and just about every other topic that selling online requires.
+Handmade Seller publishes marketing advice, SEO training, photograph instruction, bios on successful sellers and their journeys, and just about every other topic that selling online requires.

 How would this tool have saved me valuable time?
 If I would have read the publication on the importance of product photographs, and how to take them, I wouldn’t have had to redo almost all of my listing photographs

-If I had read Handmade Seller before listing my items, I could have learned how to write better product copy.
-I also would have learned about keywords.
+Reading Handmade Seller before becoming an Etsy seller would have taught me how to write better product copy.
+It also could have gave me insights into using targeted keywords.
 And I would have optimized each listing by referencing links to other products in my stores, and also to my store itself.

 Okay, I could go on because I made many more mistakes.
 And it’s not like you won’t make mistakes even if you read this magazine, but you might not stumble as much upfront and therefore generate more traffic and sales earlier.